intel/he-toolkit/README.md

 information.

 ### Private Set Intersection
-The [psi](he-samples/examples/psi) example computes the intersection of two given sets.
+The [Private Set Intersection (PSI)](he-samples/examples/psi) example computes the intersection of two given sets.
 The program computes a hash value for each entry of both the client and the server sets, then using the HELib BGV scheme, it encrypts the client set and computes the intersation, so it returns all the encryted elements that